MichaelCurrin/water-crisis-scraper/docs/usage_properties.md

 Writing to: /.../waterCrisis/properties/var/metadata.csv
 ```

-Now use the metadata CSV generated above to request and download HTML pages for each location and save each using current day's date in the [unprocessed_html](waterCrisis/properties/var/unprocessed_html) directory.
+Now use the metadata CSV generated above to request and download HTML pages for each location and save each using current day's date in the [unprocessed_html](/waterCrisis/properties/var/unprocessed_html) directory.
 If a file exists for a location for the current data, that location is ignored.
 The locations are limited by what is set in the config file.
 This command be run daily in order to give a continuous series of data.
 It takes a few minutes.

 ### 2. Scrape HTML

+This requires the metadata CSV from the above step to exist.

 ```bash
 $ ./scrape_html.py